Avoid mass tourism on an eco boat in the backwaters of Kerala

 So when looking for an alternative we found Thara's Eco Houseboat.
 Thara’s Eco Houseboat is built in traditional Kerala style, inspired from Kettuvallam.

 Their solar powered houseboat is eco-friendly and we had 2 nights on Thara's eco houseboats and could have happily stayed longer.
 It is amazing to sit on the sun deck and watch the scenery go by.
 If you stay only a few nights you tend to be in the more crowded areas of the waterways, but we got to see much more of the area and were often the only boat around.
 The food was incredible and they serve all local dishes.
-The boat was very comfortable and on booking.com they get a well deserved average rating of 9.6 and you can book it here.
+The boat was very comfortable and on booking.com they get a well deserved average rating of 9.6.

 Best time to visit